Beyond its culinary and medicinal uses, mint also plays a crucial role as a companion plant in the garden.

 Other Mints

-To prevent overcrowding and maintain plant health, it’s best to space out different mint species or plant them in separate containers.
+To avoid overcrowding and keep plants healthy, space out different mint species.
+You can also plant them in separate containers.

 Parsley